Tremus/ghost_docs/docs.md

 -   Knee: Applies a wider/narrower slope to the compression, anchored around the threshold.
 A wider knee tends to reduce saturation that results from compressing the audio.
 -   Threshold: Sets the position where the compression is applied.
 -   Ratio: Controls how hard to compress the audio when the amplitude surpasses the threshold
--   Attack: Applies a gradual delay to the compression in order to preserve transients
+-   Attack: Applies a gradual delay to the compression when the signal exceeds the threshold.
--   Release: TODO
+-   Release: Controls how quickly the compressed signal returns to its normal level after falling below the threshold.
 -   Post Gain: Applies gain to the wet signal after leaving the compression stage
 -   Mix: Wet / dry